Keypoint Transformer: Solving Joint Identification in Challenging Hands and Object Interactions for Accurate 3D Pose Estimation: Related Work

 \subsection{Transformers in Computer Vision}

 Transformers have recently been increasingly gaining popularity for vision related problems~\cite{Khan2021TransformersIV}.
-Features are often extracted from a CNN backbone and different architectures have been proposed to solve object detection~\cite{detr,zhu2021deformable}, image classification~\cite{Dosovitskiy2020AnII}, pose estimation~\cite{metro,Huang2020HandTransformerNS} and low-level image tasks~\cite{Yang2020LearningTT,Kumar2021ColorizationT}.
+Features are often extracted from a CNN backbone and different architectures have been proposed to solve object detection~\cite{detr,zhu2021deformable}, image classification~\cite{Dosovitskiy2020AnII}, pose estimation~\cite{metro,Huang2020HandTransformerNS,lin2021,guillem2021} and low-level image tasks~\cite{Yang2020LearningTT,Kumar2021ColorizationT}.
 We refer the reader to \cite{Khan2021TransformersIV} for a detailed survey.

-\cite{detr} proposed to combine a CNN backbone with a Transformer to detect objects in an image. \cite{zhu2021deformable} further improved \cite{detr} by using multi-scale features from the CNN backbone and restricted the attention to only a small set of features from sampled locations. \cite{metro} proposed to reconstruct the vertices of a single human body or hand from an RGB image using multiple Transformer encoder layers and achieved state-of-the-art performance. \cite{Huang2020HandTransformerNS} estimated a 3D pose from hand point-cloud data using a Transformer encoder-decoder architecture and proposed to generate query embeddings from input point-cloud instead of learning them as in \cite{detr, zhu2021deformable}.
-Different from these previous architectures, our method samples multi-scale image features from keypoint locations and uses a Transformer encoder-decoder architecture to estimate 3D pose of interacting hands and object from the sampled features.
+\cite{detr, zhu2021deformable} proposed to combine a CNN backbone with a Transformer to detect objects in an image. \cite{metro} proposed to reconstruct the vertices of a single human body or hand from an RGB image using multiple Transformer encoder layers and achieved state-of-the-art performance. \cite{lin2021} improved \cite{metro} by using graph convolutions along with a Transformer encoder. \cite{Huang2020HandTransformerNS} estimated a 3D pose from hand point-cloud data using a Transformer encoder-decoder architecture and proposed to generate query embeddings from input point-cloud instead of learning them as in \cite{detr, zhu2021deformable}.
+While these works are aimed at single hand pose estimation and their extension to two hands is non-trivial, our architecture is designed to estimate single and two-hands poses along with the object pose during hand-object interaction from the input RGB image.

+In a closely related work, \cite{guillem2021} solves the multi-person 2D pose estimation problem using detected keypoints and person centers, by associating the joint keypoints to the correct person center using attention.
+There are however several key differences: In our case, the hand centers get very close to each other during close interaction, and the approach in \cite{guillem2021} would not be transferable.
+More importantly, hand joints are much more ambiguous than ``body joints'' as they look very similar to each other.
+Our method is also robust to undetected and falsely detected keypoints as we show in our discussions, while \cite{guillem2021} cannot handle undetected keypoints.
+Further, we show that, by randomly sampling keypoints on the object, we can easily extend our method to 3D object pose estimation during hand-object interactions.